Regenerating raised bogs efficiently and effectively

 Our goal:

-Our aim is to develop the currently lacking scientific foundations and expertise required to regenerate raised bogs efficiently and effectively.
+Development of the scientific foundations and expertise required to regenerate raised bogs efficiently and effectively.

 In a nutshell: